ska-sa/katgpucbf/doc/dev-guide.rst

       ``NGC-1234-task-description``.
    b.
 Once you have created your branch, push it to this repository.

-3. Once your changes are ready for review, discuss with the team who will do the review and assign it to them.
+3. Once your changes are ready for review, create the `Pull Request`_.
+Discuss with the team who will do the review and assign it to them.
 If in doubt, assign it to the team lead.

    a.
 If GitHub's Pull Request page indicates there are merge conflicts ahead
       (*Can't automatically merge*), please resolve any merge conflicts before